japila-books/apache-spark-internals/docs/memory/MemoryManager.md

 == [[onHeapStorageMemoryPool]][[offHeapStorageMemoryPool]] MemoryPools for Storage

-MemoryManager creates two xref:memory:StorageMemoryPool.adoc[]s for on- and off-heap storage (ON_HEAP and OFF_HEAP memory modes, respectively) when <<creating-instance, created>>.
+MemoryManager creates two memory:StorageMemoryPool.md[]s for on- and off-heap storage (ON_HEAP and OFF_HEAP memory modes, respectively) when <<creating-instance, created>>.

-MemoryManager immediately requests them to xref:memory:MemoryPool.adoc#incrementPoolSize[incrementPoolSize] as follows:
+MemoryManager immediately requests them to memory:MemoryPool.md#incrementPoolSize[incrementPoolSize] as follows:

 * On-heap storage memory pool is initialized to the assigned <<onHeapStorageMemory, onHeapStorageMemory>> size

-* Off-heap storage memory pool is initialized to the xref:ROOT:configuration-properties.adoc#spark.memory.storageFraction[spark.memory.storageFraction] of xref:ROOT:configuration-properties.adoc#spark.memory.offHeap.size[spark.memory.offHeap.size]
+* Off-heap storage memory pool is initialized to the ROOT:configuration-properties.md#spark.memory.storageFraction[spark.memory.storageFraction] of ROOT:configuration-properties.md#spark.memory.offHeap.size[spark.memory.offHeap.size]

-MemoryManager requests the MemoryPools to xref:memory:StorageMemoryPool.adoc#setMemoryStore[use a given MemoryStore] when requested to <<setMemoryStore, setMemoryStore>>.
+MemoryManager requests the MemoryPools to memory:StorageMemoryPool.md#setMemoryStore[use a given MemoryStore] when requested to <<setMemoryStore, setMemoryStore>>.

-MemoryManager requests the MemoryPools to xref:memory:StorageMemoryPool.adoc#releaseMemory[releaseMemory] when requested to <<releaseStorageMemory, releaseStorageMemory>>.
+MemoryManager requests the MemoryPools to memory:StorageMemoryPool.md#releaseMemory[releaseMemory] when requested to <<releaseStorageMemory, releaseStorageMemory>>.

-MemoryManager requests the MemoryPools to xref:memory:StorageMemoryPool.adoc#releaseAllMemory[releaseAllMemory] when requested to <<releaseAllStorageMemory, releaseAllStorageMemory>>.
+MemoryManager requests the MemoryPools to memory:StorageMemoryPool.md#releaseAllMemory[releaseAllMemory] when requested to <<releaseAllStorageMemory, releaseAllStorageMemory>>.

-MemoryManager requests the MemoryPools for the xref:memory:StorageMemoryPool.adoc#memoryUsed[memoryUsed] when requested for <<storageMemoryUsed, storageMemoryUsed>>.
+MemoryManager requests the MemoryPools for the memory:StorageMemoryPool.md#memoryUsed[memoryUsed] when requested for <<storageMemoryUsed, storageMemoryUsed>>.

 == [[SparkEnv]] Accessing MemoryManager Using SparkEnv

-MemoryManager is available as xref:core:SparkEnv.adoc#memoryManager[SparkEnv] on the driver and executors.
+MemoryManager is available as core:SparkEnv.md#memoryManager[SparkEnv] on the driver and executors.

 [source,plaintext]
 ----